-Labor Day Weekend kicks off the ninth month of the year with a long weekend from September 1st-3rd!
-Don’t stress if you haven’t made plans to leave town yet, as there’s plenty to keep you busy right in the heart of the city–so much, in fact, that sorting through it all can feel like a full time job in and of itself!
+Labor Day Weekend kicks off the ninth month of the year with a long weekend from August 30th through September 2nd!
+Don’t stress if you haven’t made plans to leave town yet, as there’ss plenty to keep you busy right in the heart of the city–so much, in fact, that sorting through it all can feel like a full time job in and of itself!
 Instead, we took the guesswork out of it and show you below how NYC is celebrating on this well-deserved day off of work.

 If You Love Picnics